Kamila-Hamalcikova/Avalanche_prediction_in_massifs_of_French_Alps/README.md

 ![](readme.assets/bokeh_maps.png)
 image of avalanche events (left) and avalanche accidents (right) on the map of French Alps, source: Kamila Hamalcikova/Bokeh

 - Avalanche prediction with machine learning: **Random Forest (RF)** was machine learning model used for prediction of avalanche events and accidents.
 Results were better when predicting avalanche events because independent variables in dataset were more suitable for it.
 I was dealing with **strongly imbalanced dataset (99,6 % of cases without avalanche and only 0.4 % with avalanche)**.
 I focused mainly on recall for days with avalanche and weighted F1 score as performance metrics of RF models, instead of accuracy that is misleading for imbalanced datasets. **The best choice was RF model when removing summer months from the sample.
 It resulted in 0.58 recall for avalanche days and very high recall 0.9976**.
 It was minor improvement over baseline values 0.55 from simple RF without feature selection.
 Other options were RF only on data with limited altitude (1500- 3600 metres), without division into 22 massifs and modification of RF model (Balanced Random Forest), but these variants of machine learning models provided less satisfying results.
+More details about machine learning part cn be found in my article on [TowardsDataScience.com](https://towardsdatascience.com/random-forest-for-imbalanced-dataset-example-with-avalanches-in-french-alps-77ffa582f68b).

 ## How to run the code